pelithne/k8s/workshop.md

 Make sure the alignment of the task comes under "steps".

-Also we are adding a condition: succeeded('Build_Development') which indicates that the stage is **only** run if the "Build_Development" stage was successful.
+We are also adding a condition: succeeded('Build_Development') which indicates that the stage is **only** run if the "Build_Development" stage was successful.
 You can read more about the conditions here: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml#conditions

 **Also note the "containers" part** which will update the actual image and tag and append the **$(Build.BuildId)** to the end of the image tag to be deployed.